MihirMK17/navlearn/README.md

-# NavLearn: Autonomous Navigation Stack for Real & Simulated Robots
+# NavLearn:

+_Reproducible Nav2-based navigation and benchmarking stack for real and simulated robots_

 ![CI](https://github.com/MihirMK17/navlearn/actions/workflows/ci.yml/badge.svg)

-NavLearn is a modular ROS2-based project built for learning and experimenting with autonomous mobile robot navigation, both in Gazebo simulation and real hardware.
-This stack includes SLAM, localization, path planning, and navigation with future extensions for reinforcement learning and multi-robot systems.
+NavLearn is a modular ROS 2 project for building and **benchmarking** autonomous mobile robot navigation pipelines across Gazebo and NVIDIA Isaac Sim, and mirroring them on real robots.
+It bundles SLAM, localization, planning, control, and a reproducible Nav2 benchmarking harness with planned extensions for reinforcement learning and multi-robot systems.

 ---